uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 operators of ``counting_iterator`` behave as if applied to the values of Integral type representing the counters of the iterator instances passed to the operators.

+``counting_iterator`` is SYCL device-copyable, and is an indirectly device accessible iterator.

 .. code:: cpp

     class discard_iterator